martibonomi/FIonA-Plans-Analysis/README.md

 energies <- getEnergies(energies.csv = "path/to/energies.csv")
 ```

-which takes as input a .csv file output from FIonA which contains the energy values and weights of spots for each field.
+which takes as input a csv file output from FIonA which contains the energy values and weights of spots for each field and returns a list with the energy values of the whole plans and the energy values for each field.